usbaitass/TowerDefenseGame/README.md

 Critters:

-      critters difficulty depends on the wave level, the higher the level, more critters appear with higher health points and higher speed.
+      critters difficulty depends on the wave level, <br>
+      the higher the level, more critters appear with higher health points and higher speed.

 Game over: